cloudtracer/ThreatPinchLookup/README.md

 - VirusTotal for MD5 and SHA2 lookups.
 - Cymon.io for IPv4 lookups.
 - CIRCL (Computer Incident Response Center Luxembourg) for CVE Lookups.
+- Add your own in the developers options page!

 ## Support